syncfusion-content/blazor-docs/blazor/diagram/export.md

      private void OnExport()
      {
-          //Sets the export option for diagram
+          //Sets the export option for diagram.
           IExportOptions options = new IExportOptions()
           {
-               //Sets the Mode for diagram export
+               //Sets the Mode for diagram export.
                Mode = ExportModes.Data,
           };
           diagram.ExportDiagram(options);